- 28 Jul 2023

 Two-factor authentication adds a second level of authentication to your Airtable account login.
 So, in addition to your email/username and password, you (or anyone trying to log into your account) will need to have some extra information or a physical device of yours.
 By choosing a second authentication factor, you can protect user logins from remote attacks that may exploit stolen credentials.

 Note that you can only set up two-factor authentication with Airtable if you create an account using an Airtable password and email—if you log in with a Google account, you can't set up two-factor authentication this way (but you can set up two-factor authentication on your own Google account).

 To enable two-factor authentication on your Airtable account, go to your account page at https://airtable.com/account.
 You can also access your account page by clicking on your user icon in the top right corner of the screen, then clicking the "Account" option from the dropdown menu.

 Once on the account page, click on the option to Set up two-factor authentication (2FA) next to your profile picture.

 You'll need to sign in again for extra security.
 Next, you'll be asked to confirm whether or not you want to enable two-factor authentication—click the blue "Enable" button.

-In case you lose your phone, there are some backup options for you to recover your account.
+In case you lose your phone and do not have cloud backups enabled for your authenticator app, there are some backup options for you to recover your account.

-Under the Backup options section of the 2FA page, there's a section that says "Show single-use backup codes."
+Under the Backup options section of the 2FA page, there's a section that says, "Show single-use backup codes."
 Clicking this will reveal a list of 12-character backup codes.
-In the event that you lose your phone or cannot receive or generate authentication codes, each of these codes can be used only once to access your account.
-Make sure you write these down or copy them into a safe place so that you can access them without getting into your account.
+If you lose your phone or cannot receive or generate authentication codes, each can be used only once to access your account.
+Ensure you write these down or copy them into a safe place to access them without entering your account.

 If you are afraid that your list of backup codes has been compromised, you can regenerate the backup codes by clicking the "regenerate" option here.